 At Sana Lake BWC, our cognitive-behavioral therapy program is part of our “whole person” approach to recovery.
 CBT techniques for anxiety as well as CBT for alcoholism in combination with holistic therapies increase recovery rates.
 In addition, CBT for schizophrenia and CBT for depression in combination with medication management reduces symptoms and encourages Recovery for Life.

 People with mental illness often suffer alone.
 Reach out, our caring trained professionals are waiting to listen.
-Whether you need urgent care because dark thoughts are creeping in, or a loved one is suffering an addiction, we can help.
 Contact us today and find out how “whole person” treatment at Sana Lake BWC results in Recovery for LIfe!